skellis46/slipbox/somatics-body-awareness-transparencies project ahrc bid.md

 ---

 # edit bin

+"mindful-movement practices and body-awareness-enhancing approaches" [@mehling-2020-if p.257]

+Although science and somatic practices have a somewhat troubled relationship , cognitive science and neuroscience are increasingly testing some of these claims.

+(including that which is published in the flagship Journal of Dance and Somatic Practices)

+Curiously, somatically trained dance artists discuss and valorise somatic or body intelligence [e.g. @scialom-2020-thinking; @rimmer-piekarczyk-2018-selfsomatic].

+- or use embodied intelligence as catch all?
+Sally: "I'm still wrestling with whether we need to be able to understand or 'label' it in some way.
+I suppose this would become more important if the project moved onto to consider how this understanding might be used/translated into some kind of output, e.g., that might inform moderation."

+- note also mention of embodied self-awareness in [@lamothe-2015-why.pdf] -- see p.212 and Alan Fogel's use of the term

+Eddy mentions Howard Gardner's use of term kinesthetic intelligence: Gardner, H. (1993), Creating Minds: An Anatomy of Creativity Seen through the Lives of Freud, Einstein, Picasso, Stravinsky, Eliot, Graham, and Gandhi.
+Also Polanyi's work is relevant here: [[we can know more than we can tell]].
+See also <https://www.tandfonline.com/doi/abs/10.1080/15290824.2003.10387224>

+- In science-informed popular press it's a thing: Roberts "The Power of Not Thinking", Murphy-Paul "The Extended Mind", Gallagher "How the Body Shapes the Mind"; Varela "The Embodied Mind: Cognitive Science and Human Experience"
+- the body plays a crucial role in shaping and directing thought processes.
+Embodied intelligence used in difference research contexts: cognitive science, robotics and AI, and philosophy.
+- "the underlying principle is that intelligence emerges not just from the brain, but from the dynamic interaction between the brain, body, and environment" (chatGPT)
+- builds on Varela, and enaction.

+and how such intelligence helps shape a lens through which the world is experienced .
+Yet it remains unclear what is meant by embodied intelligence and the extent to which it influences how one sees and engages with phenomena.

 _Transparencies'_ structure is fluid.
 It can be *performed* for one person as a focussed dialogue, or for a larger group of people with differing degrees of engagement.
 It is a bespoke experience for people.